mgarsamo/EmbedDiff/README.md

-# 🧬 EmbedDiff: Latent Diffusion for Protein Sequence Generation
+# 🧬 EmbedDiff: Latent Diffusion for Biologically Plausible Protein Design

-**EmbedDiff** is a protein sequence generation pipeline that combines large-scale pretrained protein embeddings with a latent diffusion model to explore and sample from the vast protein sequence space.
-It generates novel sequences that preserve semantic and evolutionary properties without relying on explicit structural data, and evaluates them through a suite of biologically meaningful analyses.
+**EmbedDiff** is a modular pipeline for **de novo protein sequence generation** that combines pretrained ESM2 embeddings, a latent diffusion model, and Transformer-based decoding.
+It enables efficient exploration of the protein sequence landscape—generating novel sequences that preserve **evolutionary plausibility**, **functional diversity**, and **foldability**, without requiring structural supervision.

+📈 Used in protein design pipelines to prioritize variants, simulate unseen sequences, and benchmark generative quality via identity, entropy, and structure.
 ---

 ## 🔍 What Is EmbedDiff?

+## 🔍 What Is EmbedDiff?

+**EmbedDiff** is a generative machine learning pipeline for de novo protein design that combines powerful pretrained embeddings with a latent diffusion model and Transformer decoding.

-EmbedDiff uses ESM2 (Evolutionary Scale Modeling v2) to project protein sequences into a high-dimensional latent space rich in evolutionary and functional priors.
-A denoising latent diffusion model is trained to learn the distribution of these embeddings and generate new ones from random noise.
-These latent vectors represent plausible protein-like states and are decoded into sequences using a Transformer decoder that blends both stochastic and reference-guided sampling.
+It starts by embedding natural protein sequences using [**ESM2**](https://github.com/facebookresearch/esm), which maps each sequence into a high-dimensional vector that encodes rich evolutionary, functional, and structural priors.
+These embeddings serve as a biologically grounded latent space.
+A **denoising diffusion model** is then trained directly on these ESM2 embeddings.
+During training, Gaussian noise is added to the embeddings across a series of timesteps, and the model learns to reverse this corruption—effectively modeling the distribution of natural protein embeddings.
+This enables EmbedDiff to sample entirely new latent vectors from noise that remain within the manifold of plausible protein sequences.
+These synthetic embeddings are decoded into amino acid sequences using a Transformer model, which supports both stochastic sampling and optional reference-guided decoding.
+The resulting sequences are novel yet biologically grounded.
+The pipeline concludes with comprehensive validation and visualization, including:

-The pipeline concludes with sequence validation via entropy, cosine similarity, BLAST alignment, and embedding visualization (t-SNE, MDS).
-A final HTML report presents all figures and results in an interactive format.
+- **Shannon entropy filtering** to assess compositional diversity
+- **BLAST alignment** against SwissProt to measure sequence novelty and identity
+- **Cosine similarity** comparisons in latent space
+- **t-SNE and MDS** plots for embedding visualization
+- **Optional structural assessment** using [**ESMFold**](https://github.com/facebookresearch/esm) to predict 3D folds and per-residue confidence (pLDDT)

+All results are compiled into an interactive **HTML summary report** for easy inspection and sharing.

 ---